charlesharding/temp-retake-issues/README.md

 This repository contains scripts that can be used to check and replicate the findings of

 > Harding C, Pompei M, Burmistrov D, Pompei F. Overlooked bias with thermometer evaluations
-> using quickly retaken temperatures in EHR: axillary, oral, temporal artery, and
+> using quickly retaken temperatures in EHR: applications to axillary, oral, temporal artery,
-> tympanic thermometry [Preprint]. medRxiv.
-2020. doi: in process.
+> and tympanic thermometry [Preprint]. medRxiv.
+2020. doi: https://doi.org/10.1101/2020.11.24.20237958

 The article is in submission.